 The LEI had its beginnings in the aftermath of the global financial crisis responding initially to a call by global regulators to establish a standard international identifier and related reference data that could be accessed and used in regulatory frameworks and supervision.

 The LEI and the Global LEI System were envisioned from the start as a public-private partnership that should bring transparency and benefits to both the public and the private sectors.
-And although the LEI was used initially to identify legal entities in financial services, the need for identification of legal entities is not limited to the financial services domain
+And although the LEI was used initially to identify legal entities in financial services, the need for identification of legal entities is not limited to the financial services domain.

 Now, years after the Global LEI System was established, which the Global Legal Entity Identifier Foundation (GLEIF) operates and maintains, this Governance Framework establishes GLEIF’s role in digital identity and Verifiable Credentials to add trust to interactions in the global digital economy.